 Doctors repeatedly told a woman stress was causing her symptoms.
-Then they pulled out a volleyball-sized tumor.
+Then they pulled out a volleyball-size tumor.

 “It was an extremely hard conversation to have with my parents over the phone, to tell them I didn’t know if I was going to die,” she told the BBC.

-The coronavirus complicated matters.
+The coronavirus pandemic complicated matters.
 If Catton had been diagnosed before the pandemic, her parents would have dropped everything to fly thousands of miles to care for her, even if it was just for a week, she said.
 They would have taken her to appointments, run her errands and cuddled her.
 But with Australia’s strict covid restrictions barring almost any outsiders from traveling into the country, that wasn’t an option.

 “My parents — they just feel helpless.
 Like, what can you do over the phone?”